judge will not release the rioter from the QAnon Shaman Capitol in Saint-Louis | Law and order | ExBulletin

 Watkins said Chansley, 34, repudiated the QAnon plot.

-Watkins called it a “sad day for Jake” on Friday, noting that his grandfather passed away on Thursday.
+Watkins called the day sad for Jake on Friday, noting that his grandfather passed away on Thursday.
 Watkins said Chansley’s grandfather was his only male role model and cited the man’s imminent death in his petition calling for his release from prison.

 In his order, Lamberth dismissed Watkins’ concerns that the declining health of Chansley’s grandfather could trigger psychological problems.